kyeong16/Sample-Work/README.md

-# Sample-Work
+### This folder contains the following analysis completed by Ken Jon Yeong

+### Papers
-Papers - Analysis of Lake Erie's Near Shore Habitats with the Benthic Diatom Metric
+1) Analysis of Lake Erie's Near Shore Habitats with the Benthic Diatom Metric
-       - Analysis of Staff and Patient Performance for Anticoagulation with IVUFH
+2) Analysis of Staff and Patient Performance for Anticoagulation with IVUFH

-Sample R-Code - IVUFH_Comparison_of_Methods
+### Sample R-Code
+1)IVUFH_Comparison_of_Methods
-              - Changes in Acivity
+2) Changes in Acivity